Contrast-Security-OSS/docs/content/user/libraries/license/Library-licenses.md

 <a href="assets/images/License-library-detail.png" rel="lightbox" title="View library license information in the Details page"><img class="thumbnail" src="assets/images/License-library-detail.png"/></a>

-To find libraries with specific licenses, use the filter for the grid.
-Select the **Advanced** link above the grid, and expand the **Libraries** section to see a list of all of the library licenses used in your organization.
+To find libraries with specific licenses, use the filter for the Library column.
+The **Licenses** section displays a list of all of the library licenses used in your organization.

 Open Source license display is available to OSS customers only.
 Contact your Organization Admin to enable OSS.